ards3-80/strawberry/docs/devcontainer_db.md

 ## Upgrades

+### Priority: Environment Setup Migration

+**IMPORTANT:** Move environment variable setup (.env creation) from health check script to devcontainer lifecycle hooks:

+- **Why**: Environment setup is an initialization concern, not a health check concern
+- **Impact**: Improved reliability, cleaner separation of concerns
+- **Implementation**: Use devcontainer postCreateCommand or initializeCommand to create .env
+- **Benefit**: Health check script remains focused on its core purpose
+- **Status**: High priority, blocks other improvements

 ### Shell Migration (zsh to bash)

 The script is being migrated from zsh to bash for wider compatibility and standardization: